Frequently Asked Questions

 Do monks ever see their friends and family?

 Yes.
-Though it varies from monastery to monastery, monks at St. Bernard Abbey may receive personal guests fairly often (there are some restrictions on this during the postulancy and novitiate).
-St. Bernard monks also are allowed a yearly home visit or vacation to spend time with loved ones and travel.
+Monks at St. Bernard Abbey may receive personal guests fairly often, with the permission of the superior.
+St. Bernard monks also are allowed a yearly home visit or vacation to spend time with loved ones.

 Am I allowed to come for a visit?

 According to the Rule of St. Benedict, “all guests who present themselves are to be welcomed as Christ” (RB 53).
 Therefore, hospitality is to be considered an essential characteristic of the Benedictine monastery.
-If you would like to simply come and make a private retreat at the abbey, arrangements can be made by contacting our guest master.
+If you would like to simply come and make a visit or retreat at the abbey, arrangements can be made by by contacting us using our Resverations Form.
 But those who may be wishing to discern a monastic vocation while on retreat should contact our vocation director by using the Vocation Inquiry Form.

 Saint Benedict is a fifth century monk who wrote what has become the most famous guide to living monastic life: The Rule of Saint Benedict.
 Benedict left the enticements of Rome as a young man and fled to the sloitude of the monastery to seek God alone.
 His commitment to seek God has changed the world and inspired uncountable numbers of men and women to seek God in the monastery.